 My thanks are also given to my friends who have been working with me at the HUMS lab in the Department of Mechanical Engineering.

 Publications

 Gabriel Davidyan, Renata Klein, Jacob Bortman (2019).
-"Estimation of the instantaneous angular speed and diagnostic of passengers coachs air-conditioner fan bearings".
+“Estimation of the instantaneous angular speed and diagnostic of passenger-coach air-conditioner fan bearings.”
 Annual Conference of the Machinery Failure Prevention Technology (MFPT) Society, Philadelphia, United States, May 2019.